How to Surf a Hurricane, Chapter 1

 His coworker laughed heartily.
 “Moro, man.
 You really know nothing about sports, do you?
 Guess I shouldn’t be surprised, with how pale you are.”

 Moro gave an innocent grin and scratched at his white-blond hair.
-Who has time for fun when you’re studying for college and running a research division?
+Who has time for fun when you’re studying for a Masters degree and running a research division?

 “Well, when a player sees an opening, he can try to advance to the next base even if he’s not technically allowed to.”